openai/mle-bench/README.md

 [^1]: With some light assistance from an ensemble of models including
     Gemini-2.5-Pro, Grok-4, and Claude 4.1 Opus, distilled by Gemini-2.5-Pro.
-[^2]: Operand medium/high/all computed by padding incomplete seeds with failing
+[^2]: Computed by padding incomplete seeds with failing scores.
-    scores.
+[^3]: The architecture is primarily driven by Gemini-3-Pro-Preview, with a subset of modules utilizing GPT-5 and GPT-5-mini.
 ### Producing Scores for the Leaderboard

 To produce the scores for the leaderboard, please organize your grading reports